© 2013 Island Girl. All Rights Reserved.

 Application & Staining

 Henna body art (sometimes referred to as henna tattoos or temporary tattoos) is fun and pain-free.
 No needles are used.
-Island Girl applies henna on the skin freehand - without stencils - similar to decorating a cake.
-Sometimes it tickles:) Cosmetic-grade glitter and glitter gel are available to adorn your new henna design.
+I apply henna on the skin freehand - without stencils - similar to decorating a cake.
+Sometimes it tickles:) Cosmetic-grade, biodegradable glitter is available to adorn your new henna design.

 After several hours, the paste is removed leaving behind a stain that takes approximately 2 days to reach its darkest color.
 It can last up to a few weeks, and gradually fades as the skin naturally exfoliates.